andr-ew/supercut/README.md

-# supercut
+# guide

-supercut is a wrapper utility for softcut which is particularly useful for managing common inter-voice relationships and statuses. commands are issued to supercut much the same as with softcut
+supercut is a wrapper utility for softcut which is particularly useful for managing common inter-voice relationships and statuses. commands are issued to supercut much the same as with softcut:

 `supercut.play(1, 1)`